MarkBiesheuvel/optimizely-labs/fx2/README.md

 1. Click on the icon that looks like bar chart :bar_chart:
 1. Verify that the number of visitors matches with your count from step 33
 1. Congratulations!
 You've completed the lab

+## Background story - Conclusion

+After setting up a few monitoring metrics, such as number of product orders and average product per order, you publish the experiment to the production environment.
+After a few days, the experiments reaches statistical significance showing that product interactions increased without a (statistical significant) decrease in the monitoring metrics.
+You can now switch this feature flag from an A/B test to a targeted delivery so it is rolled out to 100% of your visitors.
+On to the next experiment!